AndriianChestnykh/json-solidity/README.md

 # Solidity JSON data storage

+Note: React demo UI may not work at the moment !!!

 ## Abstract
 This repository contains Solidity and JavaScript libraries which enables storage and processing of JSON-like data structures on chain.
 It can be used as universal data storage for many use cases.